JetBrains/teamcity-sdk-docs/topics/developing-teamcity-plugins.md

 ## Plugin Quick Start

-To create your first plugin with Maven, see [Getting Started with Plugin Development](getting-started-with-plugin-development.md)  For more details, refer to [Developing Plugins Using Maven](developing-plugins-using-maven.md) featuring a  Maven archetype supported by JetBrains
+To quickly create your first plugin with Maven, see [Getting Started with Plugin Development](getting-started-with-plugin-development.md).
+For more details, refer to [Developing Plugins Using Maven](developing-plugins-using-maven.md) featuring a  Maven archetype supported by JetBrains

 You may also find [Gradle TeamCity plugin](https://github.com/rodm/gradle-teamcity-plugin) useful, which supports agent and server\-side plugins, and helps to download, install a TeamCity server, perform tasks to deploy, start and stop the server and agent.